loveencounterflow/coffee-script/README.md

   One thing that must be said in favor of asynchronous control flow libraries is that they often provide methods to simplify such composite tasks as: fulfill each subtask in parallel, and return a value when all have finished; return a value as soon as any subtask has finished; run subtasks in parallel, but limit the number of concurrent asynchronous calls.
-You should probably not program you own trigonometry functions, and asynchronous chores like these should also probably be put in a library, preferrably a well-tested one.
+You should probably not program your own trigonometry functions, and asynchronous chores like these should also probably be managed by a library, preferrably a well-tested one.

 * **Transpiling languages** with asynchronous constructs, such as